benlarsendk/PS03/README.md

 * [DPAPI] - For decrypting Chrome passwords
 * [Mark Brittingham] - For simple AES encryption of data
+* [SQLite] - For reading the Google Chrome Login Data file

 ### Note before use